-In book format, I recommend Notice and Note as a good current resource by masters Beers and Probst.
-They do a good job overviewing the various theories and minds that have informed this movement since it began decades ago.
+In book format, I recommend Notice and Note as a good, current resource by masters Beers and Probst.
+They do a good job of overviewing the various theories and minds that have informed this movement since it began decades ago.

 What, exactly, do we ask students to close read?

 Below you’ll find some images of the types of texts we ask students to closely read.